SJHH-Nguyen-D/sharpestminds_project/interview_questions_and_notes/answers_to_common_interview_questions.md

 ``````
 Read L.A.S.S.O.
 Regression.

-L2-Ridgeregression is SIMILAR to L.A.S.S.O. regression in these manners:
+L2-Ridge Regression is SIMILAR to L.A.S.S.O. regression in these manners:

 1. Adds a penalty to the parameters/weights/coefficients of the model with the goal of making the model less sensitive to the values training data.
 This is particularly useful when you have a small amount of training data to work with.
 Larger coefficients are associated with larger penalties.
 In this regard, you introduce a small amount of bias into the your data with the goal of reducing the amount of variance that your mdoel has in terms of its fit from the training data vs. the dev/testing data.
 2. Ridge also has a lambda parameter which is the regularization parameter.
 It can be 0 to positive infinity and it determines the strength of effect of the L2-Ridge regularization penalty.
 Just like L1-L.A.S.S.O.
 Regression, the lambda for L2-regression can be discovered using cross-validation